Research commission: Prison culture and gambling

 Evidence from research focusing on the lived experience of people whose offending is linked to gambling related harm and addiction has suggested that the experience of imprisonment can reinforce gambling behaviours, can be counterproductive to dealing with or continuing with desistance from gambling, and that there is limited or no support in prison for people with a gambling addiction (Smith, 2022).

-The aims of the research are:
+The aims of the research were:

 - To understand how gambling is conceptualised in prison by prisoners and staff.